sighupio/fury-distribution/docs/contributing/bugs.md

 channel](index.md#get-in-touch-with-us), and ask our engineers directly there.

 If your question is not time intensive, you can open a `Question` issue over at GitHub.
-Follow the same procedure as above, but choose `Question` template from the list that follows.
 Give as much information as possible to make the process a bit easier for us to understand.